qwikifiers/qwik-ui/packages/kit-headless/src/components/select/notes.md

 What do we absolutely need?
 I am talking about the bare minimum, but powerful functionality we need for a select component.

+Inspiration:

+- Radix UI
+- Kobalte UI
+- Melt UI

+What do they all have in common?
+How do people use them?
+What are the most important features?

 # Select Research

 ## Anatomy: